annajxli/TIS_acq/imageControl.md

 ```

 #### Start/stop the live feed
 If you want to look at the feed without acquiring.
+Returns 1 on success.

 ```python
 # window stops responding if you click on it?